mbaumer/us_hep_funding/docs/_states/MA.md

 <a name="MA-01"></a>
 [Back to top](#top)
 ## MA-01 -- Rep. Richard Neal (D)
+### Committees
+Richard Neal is not on any of our key committees

 ### HEP Grants
 ```
 In the past 5 years, this district has received: $1,086,000.00 in SC HEP grants.